 What Can I Do With an Online Master’s in Education?

 For those seeking a path beyond traditional educational settings, consider becoming a corporate trainer.
-Careers in this sector can yield six-figure salaries of $125,040, offering educators the chance to apply their expertise in corporate settings.
+Careers in this sector often yield six-figure salaries, offering educators the chance to apply their expertise in corporate settings.

 To keep up with the latest developments in the education industry, you should consider completing online courses related to your area of expertise in addition to your degree program.